ubaldot/defrecs/README.md

 # Requirements

-The toolchain of the platform that you are using,
+The tool-chain of the platform that you are using,

 *Optional*: